jouissances/CS/2019 07:12/CST1001_ Introduction to Cybersecurity Tools & Cyber Attacks/Week 1/notes.md

 The following are to be considered when designing a business continuity plan.

 1.  **Vulnerability**

-   Flaw, loophole, oversight, or error that can be exploited to violate system security policy. e.g. Code that is vulnerable to a [buffer overflow exploit](https://www.geeksforgeeks.org/buffer-overflow-attack-with-example/)
+    Flaw, loophole, oversight, or error that can be exploited to violate system security policy.

+    e.g. Code that is vulnerable to a [buffer overflow exploit](https://www.geeksforgeeks.org/buffer-overflow-attack-with-example/)

     - _Vulnerability assessment_ is the process of identifying, analysing, and [ranking vulnerabilities](https://www.first.org/cvss/specification-document) — followed by a patch or a fix to prevent a compromise.
     - Many system are shipped to production with security holes and bugs (known _and_ unknown), as well as insecure default settings. e.g. Hardware or software with username and password set as `admin`, or `root`.

     [This is a *misconfiguration vulnerability*, as a threat attack can connect to these tech and use those credentials to perform any malicious activity.]

     [How to fix: The sysadmin needs to re-configure the hardware or software username and password, or take necessary actions to fake the vulnerability.]

 2.  **Threat**

-   Natural or man-made event that has potential to cause negative impact to an organisation. e.g. Hacking, natural disasters
+    Natural or man-made event that has potential to cause negative impact to an organisation.

     - _Security Threats_

       - Human Factors

         - Internal Threats
           [This is where most cyber attacks come from.]

               e.g. Employees, both former and current

         - External Threats

           e.g. Hackers, crackers, viruses, Trojans, worms

       - Natural Factors
         e.g. Natural disasters

 3.  **Exploit**

     A defined way to breach the security of an IT system through a vulnerability.

     e.g. Code that is available on the Internet, which can be used to attack a vulnerable application

 4.  **Risk**

     Situations involving exposure to danger.

     e.g. Probability of a vulnerability being exploited

 ### Roles